collaborative law allows us to assist a separated couple to resolve all issues respectfully, without court intervention.

-However, neither party loses any rights by attempting to resolve the dispute collaboratively.
-If a matter is not able to be resolved collaboratively then either party is free to commence proceedings in court in the traditional adversarial process.
+No one loses any rights by attempting to resolve the dispute collaboratively.
+If a matter is not able to be resolved collaboratively then we can commence proceedings in court in the traditional adversarial process.

 Once both parties have agreed to use the collaborative process: